Insular Cases: Scholarly criticism

-Scholar Krishanti Vignarajah has also argued that the courts decisions in the Insular Cases could have been considered judicial overreach.
-They were initially were considered a political issue, and the Treaty of Paris specified that "the civil rights and political status of the native inhabitants of the territories ... shall be determined by the Congress", but was later transformed into a legitimate judicial issue.
+Scholar Krishanti Vignarajah has also argued that the Court's decisions in the Insular Cases could have been considered judicial overreach.
+They were initially considered a political issue, and the Treaty of Paris specified that "the civil rights and political status of the native inhabitants of the territories ... shall be determined by the Congress", but was later transformed into a legitimate judicial issue.
 This set a new standard for judicial involvement in issues of international affairs.